Pester & Rossi / Balancing Acts

 Balancing Acts is presented in three parts across Platforms Studio, Exhibition Wall and Easterhouse Library.
 Featuring new largescale banners, sculpture, film, and performance with contributions from Sally Hackett, the Nu Gen Art Group, and collaborations with Ortonandon and Fallopé & the Tubes.

-There will be an exhibition opened Saturday 1st April from and lead into a special concert from King Ayisoba + ZEA live in the platform Auditorum.
+The exhibition opened Saturday 1st April from and lead into a special concert from King Ayisoba + ZEA live in the platform Auditorum that evening.